alexch/codelikethis/public/lessons/client_side_coding/jquery.md

 # bind vs. bind

+jQuery's `bind` is poorly named, since there are other functions named `bind` in the JavaScript ecosystem that do different things. jQuery's `bind` method should have been called `listen` or `handle` or even `bindToEvent`, since it's event-specific.

-In the [prototype JS framework](http://www.prototypejs.org) the function `bind` is used to stash and restore `this`.
+In the [prototype JS framework](http://www.prototypejs.org) and [ES5 JavaScript](https://www.ecma-international.org/ecma-262/5.1/#sec-15.3.4.5) the function `bind` is used to stash and restore `this`.
 It's actually on Function.prototype, so you can do stuff like this:

     @@@ javascript